COVID-19 reimbursements for care of uninsured patients

-The federal government is reimbursing health care providers for testing and treating uninsured individuals for COVID-19 — including related services provided via virtual telehealth visits.
+The federal government is reimbursing health care providers for COVID-19 testing, treatment, and vaccine administration for uninsured individuals, including related services provided via virtual telehealth visits.

 Visit the Health Resource and Services Administration’s (HRSA) COVID-19 Uninsured Program Portal to learn more about the program or submit a claim.

 For more details on COVID-19 reimbursement and billing, see:

 - COVID-19 - Resources & Support - Coverage Details — from the Health Resources and Services Administration

 - COVID-19 - Resources & Support - Billing Codes — from the Health Resources and Services Administration

 - FAQs for COVID-19 Claims Reimbursement to Health Care Providers and Facilities for Testing, Treatment, and Vaccine Administration for the Uninsured — from the Health Resources and Services Administration

 Tip: If you have questions about COVID-19 reimbursement claims for services to uninsured individuals, call the HRSA COVID-19 Uninsured Program Provider Support Line at 866-569-3522.